 Conference Call Information

-Piedmont has scheduled a conference call and an audio web cast for Thursday, April 30, 2020 at 11:00 A.M.
+Piedmont has scheduled a conference call and an audio web cast for Thursday, July 30, 2020 at 11:00 A.M.
 Eastern daylight time.
-The live audio web cast of the call may be accessed on the Company's website at www.piedmontreit.com in the Investor Relations section.
-Dial-in numbers are (844) 369-8770 for participants in the United States and Canada and (862) 298-0840 for international participants.
+The live, listen-only, audio web cast of the call may be accessed on the Company's website at http://investor.piedmontreit.com/news-and-events/events-calendar.
+Dial-in numbers for analysts who plan to actively participate in the call are (844) 369-8770 for participants in the United States and Canada and (862) 298-0840 for international participants.
 A replay of the conference call will be available through 11:00 A.M.
-Eastern daylight time on May 14, 2020, and may be accessed by dialing (877) 481-4010 for participants in the United States and Canada and (919) 882-2331 for international participants, followed by conference identification code 34160.
+Eastern daylight time on August 13, 2020, and may be accessed by dialing (877) 481-4010 for participants in the United States and Canada and (919) 882-2331 for international participants, followed by conference identification code 35682.
 A web cast replay will also be available after the conference call in the Investor Relations section of the Company's website.
-During the audio web cast and conference call, the Company's management team will review first quarter 2020 performance, discuss recent events, and conduct a question-and-answer period.
+During the audio web cast and conference call, the Company's management team will review second quarter 2020 performance, discuss recent events, and conduct a question-and-answer period.

 About Piedmont Office Realty Trust

-Piedmont Office Realty Trust, Inc. (PDM) is an owner, manager, developer, redeveloper, and operator of high-quality, Class A office properties located primarily in select sub-markets within seven major Eastern U.S. office markets.
-Its geographically-diversified, over $5 billion portfolio is currently comprised of approximately 18 million square feet.
-The Company is a fully-integrated, self-managed real estate investment trust (REIT) with local management offices in each of its major markets and is investment-grade rated by S&P Global Ratings (BBB) and Moody’s (Baa2).
-At the end of the first quarter, approximately 64% of the company’s portfolio was ENERGY STAR certified and approximately 40% was LEED certified.
+Piedmont Office Realty Trust, Inc. (NYSE: PDM) is an owner, manager, developer, redeveloper, and operator of high-quality, Class A office properties located primarily in select sub-markets within seven major Eastern U.S. office markets, with the majority of its revenue being generated from the Sunbelt.
+Its geographically-diversified, approximately $5 billion portfolio is currently comprised of approximately 17 million square feet.
+The Company is a fully-integrated, self-managed real estate investment trust (REIT) with local management offices in each of its markets and is investment-grade rated by S&P Global Ratings (BBB) and Moody’s (Baa2).
+At the end of the second quarter, approximately 63% of the company’s portfolio was ENERGY STAR certified and approximately 41% was LEED certified.
 For more information, see www.piedmontreit.com.

 Forward Looking Statements

 Certain statements contained in this press release constitute forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The Company intends for all such forward-looking statements to be covered by the safe-harbor provisions for forward-looking statements contained in Section 27A of the Securities Act and Section 21E of the Exchange Act, as applicable.
 Such information is subject to certain risks and uncertainties, as well as known and unknown risks, which could cause actual results to differ materially from those projected or anticipated.
 Therefore, such statements are not intended to be a guarantee of the Company`s performance in future periods.
 Such forward-looking statements can generally be identified by our use of forward-looking terminology such as "may," "will," "expect," "intend," "anticipate," "believe," "continue" or similar words or phrases that are predictions of future events or trends and which do not relate solely to historical matters.
-Examples of such statements in this press release include: whether the sale of 1901 Market Street in Philadelphia, PA will close; whether the Company's overall leased percentage and expected 2020 financial performance will be severely impacted by the pandemic; whether new tenant leasing activity will continue to slow throughout the quarter thereby lowering net operating income (“NOI”) for 2020 by approximately $1.5 million, and lowering the Company's originally anticipated year end leased percentage; whether much of the Company’s transient parking income for the second quarter will not occur and will reduce NOI by approximately $1 million; whether the Company's retail tenant NOI will decline by approximately $1.5 million; and whether the identified impacts of the COVID-19 pandemic on net operating income during 2020 will equate to an approximately $0.04 to $0.05 per share of Core FFO reduction.
+Examples of such statements in this press release include: whether the Company's overall leased percentage and expected 2020 financial performance will be severely impacted by the pandemic; whether new tenant leasing activity will continue to be slow throughout the third quarter, pushing “new tenant” leasing goals out several months, and modestly lowering 2020 net operating income (“NOI”) by approximately $5 million; whether Piedmont’s transient parking income will be lower by approximately $2 million for the year; whether overall retail NOI will be lower by approximately $2 million for the year; whether the Company will realize operating expense savings of $1 to $2 million for the year; whether the Company will realize $5 million of interest expense savings for 2020 due to lower prevailing interest rates; whether the identified impacts of the COVID-19 pandemic on NOI during 2020 will equate to a net reduction of approximately $10-12 million from our original expectations for the year; and whether the economic slowdown will abate during the fourth quarter of 2020.

 Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this press release.
 The Company cannot guarantee the accuracy of any such forward-looking statements contained in this press release, and the Company does not intend to publicly update or revise any forward-looking statements, whether as a result of new information, future events, or otherwise.